Skip to content

 • Contribute to documentation when discovering undocumented patterns

-Total Time to Productivity: 3-4 days
+Total Time to Productivity: 3-4 days (in this hypothetical scenario)

 When 10 developers use AI assistants, you multiply both productivity and risk.
 TMS provides guardrails.